 Bachelor of Music in Music History

-In addition to audition on the major instrument or voice, approval of admission must be received from the music history faculty.
+The University of Missouri offers an undergraduate degree in music history as well as the opportunity to minor in this field.
+This liberal education is designed to help prepare students as scholars and musicians for a possible career in college teaching.
+In addition to an audition on the major instrument or voice, approval of admission must be received from the music history faculty.